-Additionally, we may experience manufacturing difficulties due to resource constraints or as a result of labor disputes or unstable political environments.
+Additionally, we may experience manufacturing difficulties due to resource constraints or as a result of labor disputes or, in the case of jurisdictions into which we intend to expand our operations, unstable political environments.
 If we were to encounter any of these difficulties, our ability to provide our COVID-19 vaccine or our product candidates to patients in clinical trials, or to provide products for the treatment of patients, once approved, would be jeopardized.